jimmybutzen/mydu-scripts/teleportation/README.md

 The script then validates the input and executes SQL commands within the specified Docker container.

+### Single Teleportation Node

+This script provides a way to set the gameplay tag on a single given teleportation node.
+It prompts the user for the following inputs:

+- **Teleport ID**
+- **Teleport Tag**
+- **Docker Container Hash**

+The script validates the input and executes the SQL command within the specified Docker container to set the gameplay tag on the teleportation node.

 ### Usage

 1. Open a command prompt.